xwmx/nb/README.md

 Description:
   Start the `notes` interactive shell.
 Type 'exit' to exit.

+  `notes shell` recognizes all `notes` subcommands and options, providing a streamlined, distraction-free approach for working with `notes`.

   When <subcommand> is present, the command will run as the shell is opened.

 Example: